 Cheap properties are not automatically bad.
 Some lower-priced assets can be worth considering when the fundamentals are stronger than the price suggests.
 The key is being able to explain the opportunity without relying only on affordability.

-A cheap property may be worth investigating if it sits in a market with improving employment, low vacancy, realistic rent, population demand, infrastructure, limited competing supply, and clear tenant appeal.
+A cheap property may be worth investigating if it sits in a market with improving employment, low vacancy, realistic rent, population demand, infrastructure, limited competing supply and clear tenant appeal.
 It may also be worth considering if the property has a genuine value-add opportunity that can be completed without overcapitalising.

 But the investor needs to be careful.
 The purchase should be supported by evidence, not optimism.
-If the property is cheap because the market is weak, the tenant pool is limited, or future buyers are scarce, the low price may be a warning sign rather than an opportunity.
+If the property is cheap because the market is weak, the tenant pool is limited or future buyers are scarce, the low price may be a warning sign rather than an opportunity.

 If a cheap property passes those tests, it may deserve deeper due diligence.
 If it fails them, the low price should not be enough to move forward.